 refining the concept

 Sally decided pretty quickly that Matisse’s “Dance” most fully expressed everything she wanted to about the book.
 However, she didn’t just want to slap text on a painting on and call it a cover—she wanted to put her own spin on the classic artwork.
-So—after checking the various copyright restrictions—we decided on color as an expressive way to relate the painting to the contents of the book.
+So—after checking the various copyright restrictions—we decided on color as an expressive way to restate the painting, as relating to the contents of the book.

 I chose expressive, dynamic Zapfino for the title typeface, and elegant Caslon for the body text, and finally added a distressed paper texture to the cream field.